redstrate/redstrate.com/content/blog/deepvulkan7/index.md

 however it is continuing to keep improving in this regard, especially with the docking branch.
 With enough work, it can get pretty enough too, which you check out in the screenshot thread.

-However remember that it is meant for debugging UI's, so including images, icons, among other smaller UI elements are more of an afterthought.
+However, remember that it is meant for debugging UI's, so including images, icons, among other smaller UI elements are more of an afterthought.
 For many developers though, that's an okay trade-off for how easy it is to develop for.